brobinson3/Testing_Thresholds/README.md

 1. Download the files included in this repository and the data folder "cmip5_ncar_mon" from the site referenced above.
 2. Make sure that you have the necessary libraries installed (numpy, matplotlib, and pandas).
 3. Check that the "cmip_ncar_mon" folder is in the "Testing_Thresholds" folder you downloaded.
 4. Run and wait.
-It should take about X before the first print statement appears.
+It should take about 25 minutes before the first print statement appears.

 ## Remaking Figures